Alnoba is a model for sustainability

 and inspiration.
 It is the first Passive House of its kind in the Northeast

 Alnoba's Pinnacle Leadership & Team Development

 leadership and team development

-Our name Alnoba (pronounced all-noum-bah) comes from the Abenaki people, a Native American tribe that settled in New Hampshire in the early 1500s.
+Our name Alnoba (pronounced all-noum-bah) comes from the Abenaki people, a Native American tribe that settled in New Hampshire and New England.